BranRitz/react-survey-management/README.md

 3. Run `docker-compose up -d`, which will spin up all services for this project as daemons.
 4. You can now run the above commands on the ommand line to hit the services.
 5. For your project, you can use whatever requests library to send http requests to this service.
+6. From here, you should be able to use a library to return a CSV file from the returned JSON of these http requests.